nadiafernandes/email-service/README.md

 - Focused in fullstack/backend.

 #### Architecture
-- Division between backend and frontend to separate the logic between them.
 - Backend consists of:
 1) constants where are available error codes,
 2) controllers where the controllers of the api are inserted